rakus/quick_change_directory/README.md

 ### Manual Index

 The manual index is stored in the file `~/.qc/index.dstore`.
-It is used by qc during normal searches and while searching for labled directories.
+It is used by qc during normal searches and while searching for labeled directories.

 The file contains two types of entries (lines):

 1. Normal entries, that are just a directory name.
 (Like for the previous indexes.)
-2. Labeled entries, where the directory name is prefixed with a lable.
+2. Labeled entries, where the directory name is prefixed with a label.

-The content of `index.dstore` is handeled by the command `dstore`.
+The content of `index.dstore` is handled by the command `dstore`.

 | Command | Description |
 | --- | --- |